 Add the following to Subsection 106.06(a)6.:

-n
+D. The Contractor shall supply an MIT Scan T2 or MIT Scan T3 and the associated tests plates when pavement thick acceptance is based on magnetic pulse induction (MPI).

 Delete Subsection 106.06 (b) and replace with the following: